Catchnow Daily

 DO’S

 • Dust settles easily on moist skin and causes acne and pimples.
-It’s important to keep your
+It’s important to keep your skin dry.
+Use a cleanser and then tone your skin using an alcohol free toner.

 • Wash your lips at night and apply a natural balm to prevent them from getting chapped.